GenVC: Self-Supervised Zero-Shot Voice Conversion: Results

 \subsubsection{Subjective Evaluation}

-For the subjective evaluation test, we randomly selected 50 pairs of utterances for evaluation.
-11 participants were recruited to conduct the listening test, where they rated the naturalness and similarity of both genuine utterances and voice converted utterances.
+For the subjective evaluation test, we randomly selected 50 pairs of utterances for conversion.
+A total of 13 participants were recruited to perform a listening test, in which they rated the naturalness and speaker similarity of genuine and voice-converted utterances.
+Ratings were given on a scale from 1 (Bad) to 5 (Excellent), with 0.5-point increments.
 Each participant rated a total of 330 utterances: 250 utterances from five VC systems, 80 genuine audio samples.
-The stimuli were presented in random order, and detailed instructions are provided in Appendix \ref{apx:subeva}.
+The stimuli are presented in random order, and detailed instructions are provided on the \href{https://caizexin.github.io/GenVC/index.html}{sample webpage}.

 The naturalness mean opinion score (NMOS) and similarity mean opinion score (SMOS) results are summarized in Table \ref{table:sub_eva}.
+We use the Mann-Whitney U test to assess the statistical significance of all possible pairwise comparisons between different VC approaches~\cite{rosenberg17_interspeech, cooper2025good}.
+Most pairwise differences in MOS are statistically significant (\textit{p}-value $< 0.05$), except for the NMOS and SMOS comparisons between NeutralVC and FreeVC, and the SMOS comparison between FreeVC and GenVC-Large.

-According to the results, FreeVC achieves the highest NMOS of 3.92, indicating the best perceived naturalness among the evaluated VC systems.
-In comparison, GenVC-Small and GenVC-Large achieve lower NMOS scores of 3.46 and 3.32, respectively.
-However, it is important to note that the quality of training data plays a crucial role in the perceived naturalness.
-The baseline systems are trained on VCTK, which yields higher NMOS scores compared to the training sets used for GenVC, suggesting that differences in dataset quality may have influenced the results.
+According to the results, FreeVC achieves the highest NMOS of 3.96, indicating the best perceived naturalness among the evaluated VC systems.
+In comparison, GenVC-Small and GenVC-Large achieve lower NMOS scores of 3.57 and 3.43, respectively.
+However, the quality of training data might impact perceived naturalness.
+While the baseline systems were trained on the high-quality VCTK dataset, GenVC was trained on datasets with comparatively lower quality, which may have contributed to the observed differences in NMOS.

 Our proposed VC approach demonstrates strong performance in speaker similarity.
-GenVC-Small achieves the highest SMOS of 3.68, surpassing all other systems, including the best-performing baseline, FreeVC, which scores 3.48.
+GenVC-Small achieves the highest SMOS of 3.72, surpassing all other systems, including the best-performing baseline, FreeVC, which scores 3.48.
 However, GenVC-Large does not show further improvement in similarity despite being trained on a larger dataset, though it still outperforms the baseline systems.
 This may be partially attributed to the quality of the additional training data.
 Overall, the results suggest that the GenVC models achieve state-of-the-art speaker similarity while maintaining competitive naturalness.
-Nevertheless, there exists a trade-off: incorporating larger but lower-quality training data can degrade conversion quality.
+Nevertheless, a key limitation remains: although the model’s self-supervised nature supports large-scale training, incorporating larger but lower-quality datasets can negatively affect conversion quality.